- Patients Patients

-Qualitative detection of lupus anticoagulants in plasma6
+This test is used for qualitative detection of lupus anticoagulants in plasma.6

 PTT-LA (lupus-sensitive aPTT) and dRVVT screen; mixing study if screening tests are prolonged; confirmation if the mixing studies do not correct